quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Measuring and Reporting Host Delay {#host-delay}

-An endpoint measures the intentional delay between when a ACK-eliciting packet is received and the corresponding acknowledgment is sent.
+An endpoint measures the intentional delay between when an ACK-eliciting packet is received and the corresponding acknowledgment is sent.
 The endpoint encodes this delay for the largest acknowledged packet in the Ack Delay field of an ACK frame (see Section 19.3 of {{QUIC-TRANSPORT}}).
 This allows the receiver of the